 - Living cells have been stored without any loss of functionality for over 50 years

-- Today, over 50,000 bone marrow transplants using stem cell therapy are taken place each year’
+- 50,000 bone marrow transplants using stem cell therapy were carried out in 2006 alone

 - The Harris Review (Dr Harris USA 2007) predicted that 1 in 3 people may need stem cell therapy in their lifetime

 - Stem cells are better the younger they are taken and stored